rockstor/rockstor-doc/owncloud_howto.rst

 ^^^^^^^^^^^^^^^^^

-We are now required to enter a **password** and **username** that owncloud will use as the database administrator use.
+We are now required to enter a **password** and **username** that owncloud will use for it's database administration.

 .. image:: owncloud_db.png
    :scale: 80%